Long Beach, Military Diversion for a DUI and Dismissal

 The CHP officer then did arrest our client and transported him to the Long Beach Police Department, where our client submitted to a breath alcohol test which measured his blood alcohol content (BAC) at 0.17%, or just above twice the legal limit.

-After sobering up, the police allowed our client to leave by signing a promise to appear in the Long Beach Courthouse in about two months.
+After our client sobered, the police allowed our client to leave by signing a promise to appear in the Long Beach Courthouse in about two months.

 The client was confused and wondering what this meant for his future.
 He looked online and found Greg Hill & Associates.
 He said he hoped to speak with Greg, as Greg was a Naval Academy graduate and the Client was a former Navy guy.